|

 live with us as well, a decision that

-included Enrique's 2-year old boy Manolo.
+included Enrique's 2-year old son Manolo.

-I was never consulted, probably because my
+I was never consulted about the additions, probably because my

 mother knew I would scream bloody murder.
+The ensuing culture

 shock flipped my world upside down.
 I